 How does Jesus’ teaching compare with what is often peddled today as the gospel?
 Some have termed these “easy believe-ism,” or “prosperity gospels.”
 You know, the ones that by-pass the cross of Christ and only preach of crowns without cost.
 This gospel bears no resemblance to the gospel that Jesus and Paul preached—quite the contrary.
 How do you explain this concept to our brothers and sisters who have lost their jobs, homes, and loved ones?

 Furthermore, the fires of persecution are aflame all over this world today.
 I highly recommend the book and documentary by Rik Ripken titled The Insanity of God.
 It’s a real wake-up call to the church.
 Yet, most of us are clueless to the plight of our brothers and sisters in Christ who are even now being martyred for the gospel and the Word of God.
 They are being starved, imprisoned, raped, and beheaded for their faith.
 One of many recent examples was the beheading of twenty-one Egyptian Coptic Christians who refused to deny Christ.
 Their executioners called them “people of the cross.”
 Ask their grief-stricken mothers and widows if this world is really their best life?
 But you see, that is not the end of their story.
 Did you know that these martyred saints are in the Bible?
-The names witness and martyr are the same word in Greek.
+The names witness, and martyr are the same word in Greek.
 The word is martus, and you will find this word in the following passages: Acts 1:8, 22:20; Revelation 17:6.

 Take a moment to read John 11:25, 15:18-21; Luke 10:4-9; 1 Corinthians 15:20-27; Revelation